intelsdi-x/snap-plugin-collector-node-manager/README.md

+# Plugin status

+This plugin is no longer being actively maintained by intel.
+Work has instead shifted to the [intel-dcm-platform](https://github.com/intelsdi-x/snap-plugin-collector-intel-dcm-platform) plugin.

 # snap collector plugin - Intel Node Manager

  Plugin to collect data from Intel's Node Manager.
 Which is presenting low level metrics like power consumption, cpu temperature, etc.